Hawk Industries Type 97: Type 97 Military/LE variants

 The Military/LE variants were designed and are exclusively produced and reserved for military and law enforcement applications.

 Shells are loaded into 5-shell proprietary detachable steel box magazines.

 Military/LE models can be factory-configured to mount tactical lights under the forend.

 Hawk 97-2

 The Hawk Type 97-2, is patterned after the Remington Model 1100, and like the civilian model, is 35 inches (900 mm) long.

 They are configured with folding stocks, and are 26 inches (670mm) long with the stock folded.
 The semi-automatic version is the Hawk Semi-Auto.

 The Type 97-2 features rifle-type sights with a front blade and adjustable tangent rear sight designed for accuracy when loading slugs and non-lethal ammunition.

 Hawk Bullpup

 The Hawk Pump-Action and Semi-Auto bullpup shotguns are more compact, being only 25 inches (630 mm) long compared to the Hawk 97-1 and 97-2 variants that are 35 inches (900 mm) long.

 It resembles the QBZ-95 assault rifle, in large part due to the carrying handle and trigger guard with a notably large horizontal forward grip.

 In pump-action configurations, the shotgun slide forend is completely separated from the rifle contours.

 The Hawk Bullpup also has an integrated carrying handle with fixed sights.

-System of operation configurations

-In both civilian and Military/LE models, shells are fed into the chamber either semi-automatically (gas-operated) or by pump action depending on the system of operation configuration.
-Non-lethal ammunition, such as rubber bullets and pepper-spray projectiles, typically lack the power to fully send the bolt carrier to the rear resetting the firing pin in semi-automatic firearms, and thus can only be loaded into pump action guns which rely on the user rather than the energy of the ammunition to cycle the shells.